Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 With the formula for Kayak Performance Weight Limit, you can find the optimum load for your kayak of choice.

 If you are new to kayaking, take a class or two first.
-I did before I for started (twenty-something years ago) and it was invaluable!
+I did before I started (twenty-something years ago) and it was invaluable!
 And be sure to check out the following articles as well.
 I think they will be of help!

 - Boating Safety Basics For Paddle Boaters